private-staticvoid/Personal-Profile/README.md

 ## 📖 About
 This portfolio is designed to showcase:
-- My background, education, and personal details
+- My background, education, and personal details  ( fake details )
 - My professional resume (downloadable)
 - My past projects with descriptions and links